Simulation-based planning of Motion Sequences for Automated Procedure Optimization in Multi-Robot Assembly Cells: Methodology

+Here, $d(\theta)$ is the resulting assembly duration.
+The constraint in equation \eqref{core_collision_constraint} requires zero collisions during core operations, while the constraint in equation \eqref{precedence_constraints} enforces precedence relations between core operations.
+Finally, the constraint in equation \eqref{motion_planning_constraints} requires sufficient time between consecutive core operations on the same robot to allow collision-free traverse motions.

+Evaluating \eqref{motion_planning_constraints} requires solving the full motion planning problem as described in Section \ref{sec:motion_planning}, which is computationally demanding.
+To reduce complexity during initial scheduling, this constraint is approximated by estimating a lower bound on the duration of each traverse operation.
+This estimate is obtained by generating initial motion hypotheses by computing a path for each robot individually, shortening and applying time-optimal parametrization \cite{pham_toppra_2018}.
+We express this relaxed constraint as:

-Using this approximation and the known durations of core operations, a lower bound $d_{\textrm{min}}$ on the total assembly duration can be calculated.
-This bound respects the precedence constraints in \eqref{precedence_constraints}, but ignores potential collisions of traverse motions.
+Together with the known durations of core operations, these estimates allow the computation of a lower bound $d_{\textrm{min}}$ on the total assembly duration.
+This bound respects precedence constraints but does not consider possible collisions during traverse operations.

-\subsection{Sampling heuristic}
+\subsubsection{Sampling heuristic}